Child Support Calculators: Are They Accurate?

 Day care/child care costs, education costs, and medical expenses, including health care and health insurance costs, may be part of the child support calculator, depending on what state you live in.
 If you have a "special needs" child, you probably have to pay for additional expenses to help your child.
 These expenses are not factors included in the calculator.
 A judge, on the other hand, incorporates these into their child support calculation.

 Judges follow the state's child support guidelines.
 The needs of the children are the main focus of the guidelines.
 These guidelines tend to be highly technical, which is why child support calculators are popular.
 They simplify complex calculations.
 The cost of simplification is some inaccuracy.

 What if you feel that a child support calculator's figure is too low or too high?
 Can you arrange with the other parent to pay a different amount?

 Yes, most states allow parents to negotiate their own child custody plans and child support agreements, as long as they are reasonable.
 However, the judge can modify that child support agreement if they believe the terms are unfair or not in the best interest of the child.
-The judge may be required to enter findings for deviating from the child support guidelines.
+The judge may need to enter findings for deviating from the child support guidelines.

-Get Answers to Your Questions About Child Support Calculations from an Attorney
+Get Answers to Your Questions About Child Support Calculations From an Attorney